 - 1. Coordinate district compliance with this policy and the law. - 2.
-Receive all grievances regarding discrimination, harassment and retaliation in the Jefferson City School District except as provided in policy ACA. - 3.
-Serve as the district's designated Title VI, Section 504 and Americans with Disabilities Act (ADA) coordinator, as well as the contact person for compliance with other discrimination laws. - 4.
+Receive all grievances regarding discrimination, harassment and retaliation in the Jefferson City School District. - 3.
+Serve as the district's designated Title IX, Section 504 and Americans with Disabilities Act (ADA) coordinator, as well as the contact person for compliance with other discrimination laws. - 4.
 Forward reports of sexual harassment and otherwise assist in Title IX compliance as directed in policy ACA. - 5.
 Investigate or assign persons to investigate grievances; monitor the status of grievances to ensure that additional discrimination, harassment and retaliation do not occur; and recommend consequences. - 6.
-Review all evidence brought in disciplinary matters to determine whether additional remedies are appropriate, and recommend which interim measures should be implemented. - 7.
+Review all evidence brought in disciplinary matters to determine whether additional remedies are available, such as separating students in the school environment. - 7.
 Determine whether district employees with knowledge of discrimination, harassment or retaliation failed to carry out their reporting duties and recommend disciplinary action, if necessary. - 8.
-Communicate regularly with the district's law enforcement unit or other law enforcement point of contact for the district to determine whether any reported crimes constitute potential discrimination, harassment or retaliation. - 9.
-Oversee discrimination, harassment or retaliation grievances, including identifying and addressing any patterns or systemic problems and reporting such problems and patterns to the superintendent or the board.

-- 10. Seek legal advice when necessary to enforce this policy. - 11.
-Report to the superintendent and the board aggregate information regarding the number and frequency of grievances and compliance with this policy. - 12.
+Communicate regularly with the district's law enforcement unit to determine whether any reported crimes constitute potential discrimination, harassment or retaliation. - 9.
+Oversee discrimination, harassment or retaliation grievances, including identifying and addressing any patterns or systemic problems and reporting such problems and patterns to the superintendent or the Board. - 10.
+Seek legal advice when necessary to enforce this policy. - 11.
+Report to the superintendent and the Board aggregate information regarding the number and frequency of grievances and compliance with this policy. - 12.
 Make recommendations regarding changing this policy or the implementation of this policy. - 13.
 Coordinate and institute training programs for district staff and supervisors as necessary to meet the goals of this policy, including instruction in recognizing behavior that constitutes discrimination, harassment and retaliation. - 14.
 Periodically review student discipline records to determine whether disciplinary consequences are applied uniformly. - 15.
 Perform other duties as assigned by the superintendent.